ThijsvanDam/dnd/README.md

 ```
 - Install mysql by running `brew install mysql` or [for  Windows](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install-windows-quick.html)
 - Go to the `scripts` folder in your terminal and run `mysql < databaseAndTables.sql` to create database and tables.
-- Run `mysql < fillDbWithIykwim.sh` to fill with IYKWIM data.
+- Run `mysql < fillDbWithIykwim.sql` to fill with IYKWIM data.

 ----- alternative to above two steps: -----
 - Open mysql command line by running `mysql`